Free, private, in-browser PNG/JPG → DDS (DirectDraw Surface). Supports DXT1/DXT5 compression for games like The Sims 3. No uploads.

 ConvertResize's Image to DDS tool converts PNG or JPG images into DDS (DirectDraw Surface) textures directly in your browser.
 No registration and no uploads—everything runs locally for privacy.

 DDS is widely used in games and 3D engines.
-This tool helps you prepare textures with power-of-two sizing and optional mipmaps so they render smoothly at different distances.
+This tool helps you prepare textures with power-of-two sizing, mipmaps, and DXT compression so they work correctly in games like The Sims 3, Source engine games, and more.

 DDS (DirectDraw Surface) is a texture format commonly used in games and 3D engines.
 It can store 2D images, mipmaps, and cube maps in a GPU-friendly layout.

 Why convert PNG or JPG to DDS?Many games and engines expect textures in DDS.
-DDS supports mipmaps and power-of-two sizes for smoother rendering and better performance.
+DDS supports mipmaps, power-of-two sizes, and GPU compression for better performance.

 Does this tool upload my images?No. The conversion runs entirely in your browser.
 Your files never leave your device.